Suikoden III

+The game follows the perspectives of three protagonists, each revolving around a conflict between the Grassland tribes, the merchant nation of the Zexens, and the warmongering Harmonia.
+Eventually, the three set out on a quest to recruit the 108 stars of Destiny to prevent a potential outbreak of war.

 Mechanics

 Like other games in the series, Suikoden III features an intricate, detailed setting.
 The game's story is presented through the "Trinity Sight System"; rather than having only one "hero", the plot is explored through three different viewpoints, allowing events to be seen from multiple sides.
 There are three struggling factions in Suikoden III, each with their own divisions and politics, and there is no unambiguous "right" side.
 Hugo of the Karaya Clan is a Grasslander, Chris Lightfellow is a Knight of the merchant nation of Zexen, and Geddoe is a member of the Harmonian Southern Frontier Defense Force, keeping watch for the huge nation of Harmonia on the Grasslands area.

 The named "hero" chosen by the player at the beginning of the game is actually the Flame Champion, the Grassland leader who upheld the independence of the Grasslands against a Harmonian incursion decades ago.
 Unlike other Suikoden games, which generally feature a silent protagonist, the Flame Champion and the other main characters all have personalities and dialog.